-As the UEQ evaluation results are usually interpreted on the level of each scale, these results are more significant than each individual answer value.
-While the standard deviation of the UEQ scale results in sign language varies from 0.569 (Attractiveness) to 0.772 (Novelty) and of the standard UEQ from 0.624 (Efficiency) to 0.851 (Novelty), it is a little bit lower for the differences and it varies from 0.217 (Attractiveness) to 0.650 (Novelty).
-It can be noticed that the highest values of standard deviation are for novelty scale in all three cases.
+As the UEQ evaluation results are usually interpreted on the level of each scale, these results are more significant than each answer value individually.
+The standard deviation of the UEQ SSL scale results varies from 0.452 (Attractiveness) to 0.618 (Novelty) and of the UEQ TXT from 0.452 (Attractiveness) to 0.616 (Dependability).
+Meanwhile the absolute differences vary from 0.000 (Attractiveness) to 0.107 (Dependability).
+It can be noticed that the highest calculated values of standard deviation are for Novelty in UEQ SSL and for Dependability in UEQ TXT and differences between both versions.

-In the same manner as for the first experiment variance and standard deviations were calculated for virtual interpreter, which are presented in Table .
+In the same manner as for the first experiment the variance and all standard deviations were calculated for the virtual interpreter.
+The results are presented in Table 9.

-Table .
-Standard deviation of differences between standard UEQ and UEQ in sign language per scale for adjustable interpreter
+Table 9.
+Standard deviation of differences between UEQ TXT and UEQ SSL per scale for the adjustable interpreter